frnmst/spectrscan/README.md

 - Options to add
   - Compression
   - Number of pages to scan
-  - Basic image enhancer options (to pass to ImageMagick)
+  - Option for prompting for each page to scan
-  - Better options to pass to unpaper
+  - Better default options to pass to unpaper
   - OCR (training (GOCR)? + text file outputs)
+    - options: keep PDF, keep txt, keep both
 - Better parallel processing
   - Watch inotifies for a new out*.pnm would be faster than post-processing in parallel